 9. Buy a pedestal fan

 In conjunction with ceiling fans, pedestal fans are another classic choice for cooling medium to large-sized spaces like living rooms and kitchens.
 They offer the additional benefit of portability and can be moved from room to room to suit your needs.
 Most models are also height-adjustable.
-Pedestal fans are also more powerful and provide a stronger airflow than tower fans.

 10. Invest in a portable air conditioner

-How to cool a room down quickly
+How to cool down a room quickly